BornSina/Personal-Website/README.md

-# John Doe's Personal Portfolio Website
+# Sina Nikmaram's Personal Portfolio Website

-This repository contains the source code for John Doe's personal portfolio website, showcasing their skills, experiences, projects, and contact information.
-As a software engineer, John Doe is constantly updating and improving the website to better represent their professional accomplishments and interests.
+This repository contains the source code for Sina Nikmaram's personal portfolio website, showcasing his skills, experiences, projects, and contact information.

+This website is constantly being updated and improved to better represent Sina's professional accomplishments and interests.

 ## Table of Contents